DominikBuchner/demultiplexer/README.md

 # demultiplexer
- python script to demultiplex illumina reads tagged with the leeselab tagging scheme
+Demultiplexer is a python script to demultiplex Illumina reads that are tagged in addition to the index reads.
+This could be different primers sequenced on one lane or additional inline tags combined with index reads.
+Demultiplexer takes demultiplexed (by index read) files as input and searches for patterns at the beginning and/or end of the reads and outputs a many files as there are provided in the sample sheet.

+Demultiplexer can be run via GUI or as a commandline tool.
+It will run on all major operating systems since it's programmed in pure python.

-## Installation and startup
+## Installation
 To install:

 `pip install demultiplexer`

-To run open the terminal and type:

-`demultiplexer`
+To update:

+`pip install --upgrade demultiplexer`

-## Tutorial
+## How to use
+We highly recommend creating the input files via the GUI since it makes things really easy.
+To run demultiplexer on a server simply move all files there and then call demultiplexer via the commandline interface.

 To run the program download the tutorial data from the repository.
 Load the files into demultiplexer.
 Load the primerset containing the information for the dataset.